 The truth is that God is speaking, but he is not the only one.
 We have to learn to distinguish his voice from the voice of man, the voice of culture, and the voice of fear, among others.
 That’s where discernment comes into play as we grow in relationship with God.

-What may God be trying to communicate to you today?
+What may God be trying to communicate to us today?